-The Bible speaks of men and women in several places.
-These Bible texts are not only about the relationship between men and women, but also about the roles given to women in the life of the church.
-Gender roles and what the Bible says about that is a topic discussed in many Protestant churches.
+The Bible speaks of men and women in a number of places.
+These Bible texts are not only about the relationship between men and women, but also about the role of women in the church.
+This is a topic discussed in many different Protestant churches.
 The Bible text below often plays an important role in the discussion.